 If you change jobs, your new employer will likely set you up a new pension and you’ll stop paying into your old one.
 The money in your old pension will still be yours.
 But you can’t cash in a pension from an old employer until you’re at least 55, which means it can be easy to forget all about it – especially if you’ve changed jobs a lot and you have lots of old pensions lying around!

-By transferring your pensions from old employers to one new pension, it’ll be much easier to keep track of where your savings are and how much you’ve squirrelled away for retirement.
+By transferring your pensions from old employers and old pensions, to one new pension, it’ll be much easier to keep track of where your pension savings are and how much you’ve squirrelled away for retirement.
 Plus, it comes with some other great bonuses.
 Which brings us onto…

 1. Less likely to get lost